 Ethel Chandler married in April of 1914 to Dr. Edward Francis Washburn Bartol, a physician.
 After their marriage, they lived in Milton.

 H. Daland Chandler continued to live with his parents at 195 Marlborough.
 He was an architect with the firm of Allen and Collens at 75 Newbury.

 Francis Chandler died in September of 1926.
 H. Daland Chandler moved soon thereafter to an apartment at 199 Marlborough.

 Alice Chandler continued to live at 195 Marlborough until her death in March of 1932.

 On June 11, 1936, 195 Marlborough was purchased from the Chandlers’ three children by Charles Gordon.Weatherley, an architect.
 He lived at 75 Mt.
 Vernon.

 On March 19, 1946, 195 Marlborough was purchased from Charles Weatherley by Joseph J. Diab, and on April 17, 1947, it was acquired from him by H. Eleanor Blewett.
 She was an elevator operator and lived in Charlestown, and probably held the property for Joseph Diab or his brother, real estate dealer Thomas J. Diab.

-On June 30, 1958, 195 Marlborough was acquired from H. Eleanor Blewett by Helen E. Larkin.
+On June 30, 1958, 195 Marlborough was acquired from H. Eleanor Blewett by Helen E. Larkin, a buyer with the Jordan, Marsh department store.
 She lived in one of the apartments.
 She previously had lived in an apartment at 255 Beacon.

-The property changed hands and on June 15, 1972, was acquired by David C. Keating.
+On June 15, 1972, 195 Marlborough was acquired from Thomas Domencich and Theodore Monacelli by David C. Keating.

 On August 8, 1974, he converted the property into four condominium units, the 195 Marlborough Street Condominium.